Veronica-MN/Veronica_DataAnalyst_Assessment/README.md

 ### Task 3: Data Enhancement, using APIs to retrieve missing information like phone numbers
+Here i filtered the dataset to find Businesses with the missing phone numbers.
+Initially, Web Scraping was the choice of approach in order to retrieve missing phone numbers.
+However,there were several challenges i faced, I decided to go for API.

+I made use of the **Google Places API**, a reliable alternative for gathering business information, such as phone numbers.

+Check Jupyter Notebook for the [Web Scraping Limitations](https://github.com/Veronica-MN/Veronica_DataAnalyst_Assessment/blob/main/Task3_Data_Enhancement.ipynb) I encoutered and the ease of Using APIs.

 ### Task 4: Exploratory Data Analysis and Insights
+The last phase of the project, I performed Exploratory Data Analyis to help me to identify key insights, and create visualizations.
+I wanted to find out:
+  - How leads are distributed across different countries.
+  - Whether there are any data quality issues, such as missing or inconsistent information.
+  - Insights into the overall structure and completeness of the data

 # How to Run the Code